stillwwater/UnityStyleGuide/README.md

 ### Constants
 1. Variables and fields that can be made const should always be made const.
-2. If const isn’t possible, readonly can be a suitable alternative.
+2. If const isnÂ’t possible, readonly can be a suitable alternative.
 3. Prefer named constants to magic numbers.
 4. Capital snakecasing (MAX_LENGTH)